-Workplace dress codes are often put in place to help influence outsiders’ perception of a company and its employees.
+Workplace dress codes are often put in place to help influence outsiders’ perceptions of a company and its employees.
 For example, suits often exude power and professionalism, while khakis and a bright shirt can communicate a fun and informal mindset.

 But, according to a 2012 study from the Kellogg School of Management at Northwestern University, clothing may also have an impact on personal performance.
 If people associate certain qualities with certain items of clothing, it can influence how they act in those clothes.